frothers/Frothers-FC/content/posts/2020/2020-season-game-18-cup-semi-final.md

 ![](/images/sampony.jpg)

 ## Photos

-Due to graphic content these cannot be published (or their was no photographer...)
+Due to graphic content these cannot be published (or there was no photographer...)